Transform store-bought puff pastry into a fast and bakery-worthy recipe for Blueberry Cream Cheese Pastries.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese until smooth.
 Add the sugar, lemon juice, lemon zest and vanilla to the bowl and beat until combined.
 Set aside.

 - Roll out each sheet of thawed puff pastry on a lightly floured work surface until it is a 10-inch square.
 Cut each square into four smaller squares, then cut each smaller square in half diagonally to form eight triangles from each sheet of pastry.
-Place the pastry triangles on the lined baking sheets then prick each triangle several times with a fork, leaving a 1/2-inch un-pricked border around the edges.
+Place the pastry triangles on the lined baking sheets then lightly score the dough by cutting a border 1/2-inch from the edges (be careful not cut all the way through the pastry).
+Prick the center of each triangle several times with a fork.

 - In a small bowl, whisk together the egg with 1 tablespoon water.
 Brush each triangle all over with the egg wash then spread a portion of the cream cheese mixture in the centers of each triangle, leaving a 1/4-inch border around the edges.
 Top the cream cheese with a portion of the blueberries.